linkdapp/Oracle-EBS-HA-DR-Architecture-POC/Migration/Migrating_EBS_Single_node_to_RAC_README.md

 	sudo ntpdate 23.186.168.132
 ```

  -  Chrony Client.
-Edit on all NODES in the RAC cluster-
+Edit on all NODES in the RAC cluster.
+Comment out all the **server**

 ```bash
 	sudo vi /etc/chrony.conf